U.S. The Young Republic (512:302) Fall 2017

 Controversy in the post-DNA Era” [on

-Parties and Politics during the "Age of Jackson" (November 20, 24)
+Parties and Politics during the "Age of Jackson" (November 21 [Tuesday class], 27)

 LISTEN AND ENJOY: "James K. Polk: Napoleon of the Stump" [on Young Republic website].

-No theme papers will be accepted prior to December 10.
-Course packet summaries may be submitted any time between December 8 and December 15.
-See instructions on Announcements page for additional information.
+No theme papers will be accepted prior to December 13.
+Course packet summaries may be submitted any time between December 11 and December 18.
+Additional information about submitting papers will be posted at the appropriate time on the Announcements page of the Young Republic website.

 V. Theme Paper (8-10 pp.)